 Public Provident Fund (PPF) is a tax-free savings avenue backed by the Central Government.
 PPF was primarily introduced by the Ministry of Finance in 1968 to inculcate the habit of savings among Indians and also to provide retirement security to the people working in the private security.
 However, at present, Public Provident Fund is considered to be one of the best tax saving instruments as the interest earned on deposits is not taxable.
-Also, the deposits made in a Public Provident Fund or PPF scheme can be used to claim tax deductions upto INR 1,50,000 under Section 80C of Income Tax Act.
+Also, the deposits made in a Public Provident Fund or PPF scheme can be used to claim tax deductions upto INR 1,50,000 under Section 80C of income tax Act.

-PPF or Public Provident Fund is one of the most affordable and attractive long-term Investment plan.
+Public Provident Fund is one of the most affordable and attractive long-term Investment plan.
 Usually, most people hesitate to invest in a PPF account due to its long maturity period of 15 years.

 But, it has its own benefits as well.
 Let’s explore the features of PPF account and the various benefits it offers.

-The interest rate on Public Provident Fund is 7.60% for the Financial Year 2017-2018.
+The interest rate on Public Provident Fund is 7.1% (01.02.2023)

 The duration of a PPF scheme is 15 years.
-The account can also be continued for 5 years after the maturity at every renewal, additionally, deposits may or might not be made.
+The account can also be continued for 5 years after the maturity at every renewal, additionally, deposits may or might not be made

-The minimum amount that can be deposited in a PPF account is INR 500 per year while the maximum amount is INR 1,50,000 per year.
+The minimum amount that can be deposited in a PPF account is INR 500 per year while the maximum amount is INR 1,50,000 per year

-One can invest money in a PPF account in a single installment per year or maximum upto 12 installments in a year.
+One can invest money in a PPF account in a single installment per year or maximum upto 12 installments in a year

 Talk to our investment specialist

 Having a lock-in period of 15 years, Public Provident Fund is an attractive investment to meet your long-term Financial goals.
-As the interest rate is compounded annually, the returns are relatively higher than that of bank FDs.
+As the interest rate is compounded annually, the returns are relatively higher than that of Bank FDs.

 Another reason for the PPF returns being high is that the interest on PPF and the withdrawals are tax-free.
-Further, the deposits being tax deductible these help in tax saving as well.
+Further, the deposits being tax Deductible these help in tax saving as well.
 So, this scheme not only ensures high returns but enables you to save tax as well.

 There are certain features that make this investment option beneficial for Retirement planning.
-These include long tenures of investment, tax-free returns, interest rates compounded annually, and capital protection.
+These include long tenures of investment, tax-free returns, interest rates compounded annually, and Capital protection.
 So, investing in PPF is highly recommended to the ones looking for Early retirement planning options.

 Next benefit of a Public Provident Fund is its safety.
 The fund, being backed by the Government of India is less risky.